aws-samples/aws-textract-comprehend-lex-chatbot/README.md

 data, shifts in system state, or user actions.
 Because S3 can directly trigger a Lambda function, you can build a variety of real-time serverless data- processing systems.
-* Amazon CloudFront - Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment
-* Amazon Route53 - Amazon Route 53 is a highly available and scalable
-cloud Domain Name System (DNS) web service.
-It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications
 * Amazon Cognito - Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity